 Points 0 You did not make a Discussion reply this week.
 10 You made a simplistic reply with minimal content that does not provide opportunity for additional discussion.
-16 You answered the question generally well and provided an opportunity for further discussion from others.
-20 Your contribution to the discussion was well written and well thought out to integrate course material.
+16 You answered the question generally well and made reference to course content.
+You also provided an opportunity for further discussion from others.
+20 Your contribution to the discussion was well written and well thought out to integrate course material and to provoke the discussion of others.
+There were no grammatical or structural errors in your posting.

-Discussion Questions submitted after Sunday will be accepted but with a 10% deduction per day, and a maximum deduction of 30%.
-So if you submit on Monday you will lose 10%, Tuesday is 20%, and Wednesday is 30%.
+Discussion Questions submitted after Wednesday will be accepted but with a 10% deduction per day, and a maximum deduction of 30%.
+So if you submit on Thursday you will lose 10%, Friday is 20%, and Saturday is 30%.
 This is better than not receiving any points so please submit.

-Participation Posts: For your next THREE posts you may choose to respond to classmates, post your own questions, reply to responses to your own posts, or reply to the instructor's second posts.
+Participation Posts: For your next THREE posts you may then choose to respond to others posts, post your own questions, reply to responses to your own posts, or reply to instructor posts.
 It is critical to be civil in your comments and to be respectful of others' comments.
 Please realize that I will remove any inappropriate or disrespectful posts.
 Such postings will not count toward your participation.
 Also, within your comments, please do NOT reveal the identity of specific individuals.
 Please remember that participation in the discussion is a class assignment, and I expect that you will carefully proofread your writing.
-All contributions each week must be submitted by SUNDAY 11:59 pm.
+All contributions each week must be submitted by Sunday at 11:59 pm.
 There is no credit for late participation posts.
-Please see the rubric below.

 Points 0 You did not make a participation post this week 1 You only acknowledge that your classmate did a good job and possibly made a brief comment about the course material.
-3 You acknowledged what your classmate said and attempted to advance the discussion of the group with your comment, although a more meaningful response could have been attempted 5 You made a post that advanced the discussion in a meaningful way and encouraged others to further their thinking.
+3 You acknowledged what your classmate said and attempted to advance the discussion of the group with your comment, although a more meaningful response could have been attempted.
+You alluded to course content.
+5 You made a post that advanced the discussion in a meaningful way and encouraged others to further their thinking.
+You were stellar in your ability to integrate course content into your post.